sinc-dev/omni-cms-sinc/CLOUDFLARE_PAGES_BUILD_CONFIG.md

 3. **Check Cloudflare Pages Settings**:
    - Root Directory: `web`
-   - Build Command: `pnpm run build`
+   - Build Command: `pnpm run build:cf` ⚠️ **MUST use this**
    - Build Output Directory: `.vercel/output/static`

 4. **Verify TURBOPACK=0** is set in environment variables

 5. **Check build logs** - You should see:
    ```
-   Executing user command: pnpm run build
+   Executing user command: pnpm run build:cf
    > TURBOPACK=0 npx @cloudflare/next-on-pages@1
    ...
    ```
-   And you should **NOT** see any path like `/web/web/.next/...`
+   And you should **NOT** see:
+   - Any path like `/web/web/.next/...`
+   - Error: "vercel build must not recursively invoke itself"

 ## Local Testing